vwkd/code-web/Git/Cheat Sheet.md

 #### `git add`

 - adds changes in the working directory to the staging area
-- can be files or folders
+- can be specific files or folders
 - can use wildcards, e.g. `.` for all
 - `--all` all changed files in repo (?)
 - if wants to update already staged changes, just re add again, previous not yet committed stages will stay as unreferenced blobs, will eventually be garbage collected